 Wagyu Beef Grading

-If you’re a die-hard meat lover, chances are you’ve heard of Wagyu beef, known to be the most high-end cut of beef.
+If you’re a die-hard meat lover, chances are you’ve heard of Wagyu beef, which is known to be the most luxurious cut of beef in the world.

-The Japanese Wagyu MBS rating scale is based on two types of scores:
+The Japanese Wagyu BMS rating scale is based on two types of scores:

 - Yield score: This is the estimated % of edible cuts from the cattle.
 The yield score ranges from A to C, with A being the best ranking.
 Only full-blood Wagyu can receive an A rating.